1. No touch without permission

 Leather Club/Bear Club Etiquette whilst in public places:

-What follows are some basic etiquette when at a leather bar or event
+What follows are some basic etiquette when at a leather bar or event:

 · Never touch without permission (body or equipment).